-- Fire resistive construction best 0%, Noncombustible construction 10%, Joisted masonry 15%, Wood frame 20%. - Buildings equipped with automatic sprinklers reduce above % by 5. - If station is not large enough to house all apparatus adequately 20%. - Fire stations not equipped with a commercial telephone 5%. - Fire stations without means for public to report fires to dispatch 5%. - Fire stations without a secondary power source 10%. - Fuel should be available in sufficient quantities at fire stations.
+- Fire resistive construction best 0%, Noncombustible construction 10%, Joisted masonry 15%, Wood frame 20%. - Buildings equipped with automatic sprinklers reduce above % by 5. - If station is not large enough to house all apparatus adequately 20%. - Fire stations not equipped with a commercial telephone 5%. - Fire stations without means for public to report fires to dispatch 5%. - Fire stations without a secondary power source 10%. - Fuel should be available in sufficient quantities at fire stations, or provide for mobile fuel sources.

 Station 21 located at 206 W. Fremont Avenue houses the administrative offices for both the City and District.
 Construction of Station 21 was completed in 1994.
 The design of Station 21 was to include five bays for apparatus, maintenance shop, hose tower, sleeping quarters, a training room and office space.
 Due to cost overruns and the requirement for an elevator, the sleeping quarters were not completed until 2001.
 Station 21 currently houses two engines, one rescue, one brush/rescue truck, one brush truck, one tender, one air/support truck, two utility vehicles, and three command vehicles.
-Projects completed at Station 21 over the past ten years include: new landscaping, upgrading all interior lights, converting all parking lot and soffit lights to LED, replacing the front concrete apron, adding lighting to the storage shed, updated A/V in training room and installed a new SCBA compressor purchased through a grant.
+Projects completed at Station 21 over the past ten years include: new landscaping, upgrading all interior lights, converting all parking lot and soffit lights to LED, replacing the front concrete apron, adding lighting to the storage shed, and updated A/V in training room.

-- 1. Swamp coolers for the shop and apparatus bays are showing their age and have become problematic over the past few years, requiring a great deal of repair and maintenance.
-Replacement is planned in 2023 if needed. - 2.
+- 1. ADA improvements to restrooms, parking areas and sinks to be compliant with current standards and requirements. - 2.
+Swamp coolers for the shop and apparatus bays are showing their age and have become problematic over the past few years, requiring a great deal of repair and maintenance.
+Replacement is budgeted for replacement if needed. - 3.
 Replace carpet training room and dormitory.
-Anticipated replacement in 2023-2024. - 3.
-Add an additional room for personal protective equipment by extending the apparatus bays to the east approximately 20 feet to provide for membership growth and comply with current safety standards.
-Anticipated replacement in 2024-2025. - 4.
-Monitor the composition roof for planned replacement in 2025 or 2026. - 5.
+Anticipated replacement in 2023-2024. - 4.
+Monitor the composition roof for planned replacement with remodel or in 2025-2026. - 5.
 Monitor age and wear of SCBA air filling station for replacement.